Esri/military-features-data/data/mil2525d/utilities/style-utilities/merge-stylx-utilities/Readme.md

     * Edit the versions.csv file to update the pertinent version information, this information will be inserted into the completed/merged mil2525d.stylx file
         * This file should now be current with the updated/desired version information: `...utilities\style-utilities\merge-stylx-utilities\versions.csv`
 * Edit the automated scripts to point to the paths/configuration of your local machine:
+    * Use a text editor of your choice, such as Notepad/Notepad++, to edit and save local versions of the following files
     * Edit the batch file: [AutomatedCopyandMerge.bat](./AutomatedCopyandMerge.bat), set/replace the following settings:
         * These settings read `{TODO_EDIT_THIS_PATH}` and are:
         * The local/cloned copy of the Joint Military Symbology repository: `SET LOCAL_JMSXML_REPO_CLONE=________`